Baqtiyar/devops-lab/Kubernetes/Kubernetes_Overview.md

 ## Problems with Scaling up the Containers.
  - Container cannot communicate with each other.
  - Autoscaling and load balancing was not possible.
  - Containers had to be managed carefully.

+## Features of Kubernetes
+- Orchestration clustering of any no. of containers running on different networks.
+- Auto-scaling
+- Auto-Healing
+- Load Balancing
+- Platform Independent (Cloud/Virtual/Physical)
+- Fault Tolerance (Node/POD Failure)
+- Roll Back (Going back to previous version)
+- Health Monitoring of containers.
+- Batch Execution (one time, sequential, paralllel)